Please email or call for appointment 617 489-0035. Online ordering always available.

 Place: Digital Silver Imaging, 9 Brighton Street, Belmont, MA

-Student Discount: Currently enrolled students can receive a 10% discount.
+Student Discount: Currently enrolled students can receive a 10% discount on the cost of the workshop.
 Use promo code: Student10 at checkout.
-You will be asked to present your valid student ID at the workshop, if you do not have a valid ID you will be charged the full $249.
+You will be asked to present your valid student ID at the workshop, if you do not have a valid ID you will be charged the full $295.